darkerego/BlackMirror/README.md

 - gotta enable -lS to use the live stream

 </p>
+## What's new - 07/30/2022
+- Option to use sar as stop loss.
+Specify period to use: example: use the one minute as a stop: `-ssl 60` WARNING: be logical about this.
+If you enter a long position and the 1 minute sar is saying sell, then don't be surprised when the system immediately closes your position.
+- Fixed a rather dreadful error that was causing duplicates of the trade engine and receiver threads.
+The system now runs 100x smoother...
+- Began adding support for using Fibonacci retracement levels to calculate take profit and stop loss levels.
+Not fully implemented just yet.
+The idea is the user will specify a time period to calculate the standard deviation on and then run a fib retrace on this stdev so that take profit orders will be set around the next level, and (optionally) stop loss can be set at the previous level.
+- Began adding an advanced position logging system.
+Eventually I will have every position graphed out when the position is closed, showing entrance and exit points along with optional other data.
+Also every position is stored in an sql db - this is currently implemented.

+# TODO
+- fix and port web interface back in code
+- finish fib retrace
+- finish position graphing
+- finish anti-liquidation logic

 ### What's New - 04/14/2022
 - Bot is stable!
 - Fixed random api freezes